Almost splitting maps, transformation theorems and smooth fibration theorems: Other Applications of Transformation Theorems

 holds for any $x,y\in B_{\frac{1}{3}R}(p)$.

-By (\ref{holder}), $T_{R}u$ is a local homeomorphism onto its image for every $R>0$, and hence $u:X\to \R^N$ is a local homeomorphism.
-Similar to the proof of the second part of Proposition \ref{NonnegativeSecSplitting}, we can prove that $u:X\to \R^{N}$ is surjective.
-Thus by the simply-connectedness of $\R^{N}$, $u$ is a homeomorphism. \end{proof}
+By (\ref{holder}), for every $R>0$, $T_{R}u$ is a homeomorphism onto its image on $B_{\frac{1}{3}R}(p)$, and hence $u|_{B_{\frac{1}{3}R}(p)}$ is also a homeomorphism onto its image.
+Then it is easy to see that $u:X\rightarrow \R^{N}$ is injective.
+On the other hand, according to Theorem 1.3 of \cite{KM20}, $X$ is homeomorphic to $\R^{N}$, then by the invariance of domain theorem, $u$ is an open map.
+Similar to the proof of the second part of Proposition \ref{NonnegativeSecSplitting}, by an open-closed argument, we can prove that $u:X\to \R^{N}$ is a proper surjective map, hence $u$ is a homeomorphism. \end{proof}

 In the following we prove Proposition \ref{prop-1.14}. \begin{proof}[Proof of Proposition \ref{prop-1.14}] Given any $\epsilon>0$ and $n\in \mathbb{Z}^+$, we will determine $\delta_{0}=\delta(n,\epsilon)$ later.